 Yes/No

 Board evaluation Yes

-Independent consultants for assessing the Board Yes Indipendent consultant: Spencer Stuart Italia
+Independent consultants for assessing the Board Yes Indipendent consultant: Crisci & Partners S.r.I.

 Induction Programme Yes

 Position regarding the maximum number of offices for Directors and Statutory Auditors Yes

-^{} Data on the "Related and Connected Parties Committee" and "Sustainability Committee" at Poste Italiane is not included in the Executive Summary because information about this committee (and about committees with similar competences) is not included in the report by Assonime-Emittenti Titoli, which is used for reference (see note 1 on page 3).
+\ Data on the "Related and Connected Parties Committee" and "Sustainability Committee" at Poste Italiane is not included in the Executive Summary because information about this committee (and about committees with similar competences) is not included in the report by Assonime-Emittenti Titoli, which is used for reference (see note 1 on page 3).